diverso-lab/fm_montecarlo/README.md

       The `cnf_model` is optional and specifies the feature model in CNF with FeatureIDE (textual) format.
 This parameter is only required if the feature model has complex constraints (others than "requires" and "excludes").

       The `features` parameter is optional.
-It is a list of the feature selection of the user representing the initial partial configuration.
-If not provided, the empty configuration is used by default.
+It is a list of the user's feature selection that represents the initial partial configuration.
+If it is not provided, the empty configuration is used by default.

       In the case of using Docker, the parameters can be provided as in the following example: